GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 Hover over a `background-image` value in the Styles pane to see a preview of the image in a tooltip.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/bbiH4yXniXJiTdFNGzqg.jpg", alt="Hovering over a background-image value.", width="800", height="460" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/bbiH4yXniXJiTdFNGzqg.jpg", alt="Hovering over a background-image value.", width="800", height="460" %}

 Chromium Bug: [#1040019][17]